NEXXTLAB/go-smarty-reader/README.md

 ## Running the tests

-Currently there is only one test, additions welcome!
+Currently there are only two simple tests, additions welcome!
+The first tests the decryption of a pre-recorded telegram, while the second takes a telegram and splits it into the initial value and cipher components.
 ```
 go test github.com/NEXXTLAB/go-smarty-reader/smarty/
 ```